 - Urine or blood sugar and cholesterol should be checked: diabetes mellitus and hyperlipidaemia may occur.

 - Bone mineral density should be monitored in adults.
 When a significant reduction occurs, treatment with a long-acting bisphosphonate should be offered.
-Bone mineral density should also be monitored in children aged over 5 years.

 - Cataracts and glaucoma may be screened for through community optometric services.